Hogwarts Legacy is delayed on PS4, Xbox One and Nintendo Switch

 — Hogwarts Legacy (@HogwartsLegacy) December 13, 2022

 The game is obviously attached to J.K.
-Rowling’s Wizarding World, and while she isn’t creating this game, she does get royalties from it.
+Rowling’s Wizarding World, and while she isn’t creating this game, she does recieve royalties from it.
 If you want to learn more about Rowling and her inappropriate stances in the transgendered community, check out this resource.